wp-plugins/gravity-forms-addons/readme.txt

 == Changelog ==

+= 3.1 =
+* Added much-requested option for front-end User editing of entries.
+Must be enabled (off by default).
+* Added option for front-end Administrator editing of entries (except for approval status).
+Must be enabled (off by default).
+* Fixed issue where multiple-word searches were being converted into one word.
+* Removed `?row=#` for the back-link to the directory.
+There was no need for it to get the lead ID.
+* Added actions and filters for the new editing capabilities.
+Check out the code if you a) know what this means, and b) want to see.
+Search for `apply_filters` and `do_action`.

 = 3.0.3 =
 Sorry for the many updates in one day, but I can only fix many bugs as they get reported.